arshad115/arshad115.github.io/_posts/2018-03-05-duolingo-lost-streak-repair-hack.md

 Happy language learning Duolinguists! :D

 P.S.
-Follow me on Duolingo here: [https://www.duolingo.com/ArshadMehm1](https://www.duolingo.com/ArshadMehm1])
+Follow me on Duolingo here: <a href="https://www.duolingo.com/ArshadMehm1" target="_blank">https://www.duolingo.com/ArshadMehm1</a>

 TLDR;
 1. Make sure Duolingo was installed on a device which is offline.